 - Supporting good lifestyle habits

-- Providing options for safe medication disposal
+- Providing information for safe medication disposal options

-Who qualifies for the MTM program?
+Who qualifies for the MTM Program?

-We’ll enroll members if they have coverage limitations in place for medications with a high risk for dependence and/or abuse.
+Have coverage limitation(s) in place for medication(s) with a high risk for dependence and/or abuse, or meet the following criteria:

 - Chronic heart failure (CHF)